Durability in Military Training: Build It Without Injury

-Durability isn’t a buzzword.
-It’s a multi-system capability that determines whether a soldier can repeatedly absorb stress, perform technically demanding tasks, and recover efficiently, not just for one day, but across months and years of training and deployments.
+Durability isn't a buzzword.
+It's a multi-system capability, fatigue resistance, tissue tolerance, and recovery capacity working together, that determines whether a soldier can repeatedly absorb stress, perform technically demanding tasks, and recover efficiently, not just for one day, but across months and years of training and deployments.

 This article breaks down what durability really means for military populations, why it matters, and how training can target it effectively without causing breakdowns or chronic injury.